digital-asset/docs.daml.com/docs/2.7.1/docs/canton/architecture/identity.rst

 `\{+, P \rightarrow N_{1}\}\{+, \rightarrow N_{2}\}`

-Scenario: *I can introduce a new cryptographic signing scheme without loosing my identities or I can roll a root identity key.*
+Scenario: *I can introduce a new cryptographic signing scheme without losing my identities or I can roll a root identity key.*

 Assuming that `\{I_{k}^{S}\}` is the original key of scheme `S` and we want to